SUNET/cnaas-nms/docs/apiref/syncto.rst

 you have to poll the job API to see that result of what was done, the job itself might still fail.

+Configuration changes can be made in a way that requires a separate confirm call since version 1.5.
+If the change can not be confirmed because the device is not unreachable for example, the device will roll back the configuration.
+Before version 1.5 this concept was not supported, but from this version it's supported and enabled by default using mode 1.

+Commit confirm modes:
+ - 0 = No confirm commit (default up to version 1.4)
+ - 1 = Commit is immediately confirmed for each device when that device is configured (default from version 1.5)
+ - 2 = Commit is confirmed after all devices in the job has been configured, but only if all were successful.
+This mode is only supported for EOS and JunOS so far, and only supported for small number of devices per commit (max 50).
+If mode 2 is specified and an unsupported device is selected that device will use mode 1 instead.

+Commit confirm mode can be specified in the configuration file, but it's also possible to override that setting for a specific job using the API argument confirm_mode (see below).

 Arguments:
 ----------